 Geothermal Energy Facts

-The term "Geothermal" derives from the Greek words; "geo" (meaning earth), and "therme" (meaning heat).
-So a quick way to remember what geothermal energy is all about can be found in the phrase "earth heat".
+- The term "Geothermal" derives from the Greek words "geo" (meaning earth" and "therme" (meaning heat).

 - The placement of geothermal power stations is very difficult as they have to be placed in an area of high geological activity to be highly efficient.